tpennypacker/showdown_bot/PLANS.md

-make other AIs work with new system of move dict
+make other AIs work with new system of move dict problem where drednaw crit koed something with headsmash then bot thought was dead next turn? on bot's side add multihit factor, in future make work properly with contact damage/justified/sub still seems to be using worst move a lot, exca using rock slide vs kiss/mel???? also separate from that, calc thought strongest move for ludi vs kiss was ib even though it had hydro and rain (and stab)

 TODO:
 consider foe combinations - see how long it takes (~minute per turn right now, >1000 possibilities considered)